Patrik Mercado: Club career

+Independiente del Valle

 Born in Tena in the Napo Province of Ecuador, Mercado began his career with Independiente del Valle at the age of ten.
 He made his debut in Ecuador's second division in 2021 for Independiente's reserve team, Independiente Juniors, and followed this up with a first team debut on 30 May 2022, when he came on as a late substitute for Pedro Perlaza in Independiente's 1–1 draw with 9 de Octubre.

 He remained with Independiente's under-20 squad for the U-20 Copa Libertadores in the following season, and suffered a concussion in their 1–0 victory against Colombian side Envigado.
 As a result of his participation in the competition, which Independiente lost in the final to Argentine side Boca Juniors, he was left out of Independiente's senior squad for a tour to Spain, alongside teammate Kendry Páez, with director Santiago Morales stating that the club would prefer the pair to "stay and rest in Ecuador".
 In September of the same year, he signed a contract extension with the club - a deal lasting until the end of the 2026 season.

 By the 2025 season, Mercado had established himself in Independiente's first team, and was praised in Ecuadorian media for his performance in a 4–0 win over Brazilian club Vasco da Gama in the Copa Sudamericana round-of-sixteen match on 16 July, where he scored twice.
 These performances caught the attention of clubs outside of Ecuador, with Mercado being strongly linked with a move to Brazilian club Palmeiras at the end of July 2025.

+On 26 February 2026, La Liga club Sevilla announced that they reached an agreement with Independiente del Valle for the transfer of Mercado, with the deal to be finalized in July.
+On 10 August, however, the club announced that the deal collapsed.